cdhogan/DFT-basics/2_Graphene/5_DOS/README.md

 # Density of states (DOS)

 Like in the bulk silicon case we compute the density of states using `DOS.x`.
-The input file variables are defined at [LINK].
+The input file variables are defined at [INPUT_DOS](https://www.quantum-espresso.org/Doc/INPUT_DOS.html).

 See the Si tutorial for a more detailed explanation of the DOS calculation (equations and algorithms).

   1. Let's start with a small grid.
 As noted before, it is enough that the grid is unshifted and is a multiple of 3 to contain both the Gamma and K points.